 Of the 750 POWs who were boarded onto the ship, 82 POWs escaped.
 One man died on shore while the remainder were rescued by Filipino guerillas and returned to U.S. Forces in October 1944.
 Pvt.
 Melvin Giddens was not one of these men.

-In late February 1945, Melvin’s parents received this letter:
+In late February 1945, Melvin’s wife received this letter: